 Easter is a lovely holiday.
-It's Spring wrapped up in a celebration meal that features seasonal foods - asparagus, lemon, artichokes, lamb, chocolate bunnies, Peeps, jelly beans and the Holy Grail of Easter basket candy, Cadbury Creme Eggs.
+It's Spring and Jesus wrapped in a celebration meal that features seasonal foods - asparagus, lemon, artichokes, lamb, chocolate bunnies, Peeps, jelly beans and the Holy Grail of Easter basket candy, Cadbury Creme Eggs.

 Oh My My, here we go again... along with Halloween, Easter is another huge out of control and totally ridiculous candy holiday.
 Post ops write poetry to Creme Eggs and use their power as an excuse as to why they could not resist.
 Cough cough... baloney.